 The Italian do-it-yourself coffee making results in a small cup of strongly brewed coffee that greatly resembles an espresso, but is, in fact, a slightly different drink.
 Although the same coffee grinds can be used, espressi are made with a pressure for coffee extraction at least 4 times higher than that of the caffettiera.

-Coffee in Italy is a sacred matter: the tradition is a source of pride and identity to its drinkers, exemplified by the fact that it is one of the only European countries to continue to withhold Starbucks from its borders.
+Coffee in Italy is a sacred matter: the tradition is a source of pride and identity to its drinkers.
 There are variations on making the perfect caffè, from the amount of coffee packed into the basket to the setting on the stove to whether or not the top is propped open.
 If you are in contact with Italians regularly, you might (will) run into at least one (several) debate(s) on the topic.

 Mi andrebbe bene un caffè (I could go for a coffee!) is a useful phrase to know for your next Italian adventure and can be used (and will be appreciated) at all times of day and night.